 Fender American Ultra II Stratocasters

-Is Ultra II too ultra?
-We say, "Heck, no!"
-The American Ultra II Stratocaster takes the flagship production model and loads it up with the features most wanted by modern Strat-ologists, like a Modern D profile neck with sumptuously rolled edges on the 10"–14" compound radius, Luminlay side-dot fingerboard, whether you pick a model with maple or ebony topping (mmmmm, ebony!).
-It's available in right- or left-handed SSS configuration with Fender's Ultra II Noiseless pickups and their patented S-1 switch, or in an HSS setup with the powerful Haymaker humbucker in the bridge position.
-All Ultra II Stratocaster models come with deluxe locking tuners, soft-touch knobs and a single-ply anodized aluminum pickguard.
-So, get ultrachic and go Ultra II.
+The Fender American Ultra II Stratocaster takes the flagship production model and loads it up with the features most wanted by modern Strat-players.
+American Ultra II Stratocasters feature a Modern D profile neck, sumptuously rolled fingerboard edges, 10"–14" compound radius and Luminlay side-dots.
+It's available in right- or left-handed SSS configuration comes with Fender Ultra II Noiseless pickups and S-1 switch, while the HSS setup offers a powerful Haymaker humbucker in the bridge position.
+All Fender Ultra II Stratocaster guitars include deluxe locking tuners, soft-touch knobs and a single-ply anodized aluminum pickguard.

 Pictured: Fender American Ultra II Stratocaster in Noble Blue